equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 #### Minio Startup Script

 The Minio Server will need a startup script created.
-The following steps will get that established.

 First up, down load the descrpitor file: